- 1. Requirements Management

 The result of the requirements analysis phase of requirements definition and management, is the diagrams and models used as part of the analysis, an integrated set of needs, and a set of product requirements that are inputs to the design process.
 The set of product requirements define the features and intended behavior of the software application being created such that when implemented within the design, the stakeholder needs are met.
 Having a baselined set of product requirements serves to crystalize project specifics and mitigate wasted time and potential rework.

-While some organizations will communicate this set of product requirements in a document form (e.g., a Software Requirements Specification (SRS)), the increasing trend is to manage the requirements within a requirements management software application.
+While some organizations will communicate this set of product requirements in document form (e.g., a Software Requirements Specification), the increasing trend is to manage requirements within a requirements management software application.

-The reason organizations are moving towards a data-centric practice of product development is that is hard, for any document-based approach to be flexible and scalable enough for complex agile projects.
+The reason organizations are moving towards a data-centric practice of product development is that it is hard for any document-based approach to be flexible and scalable enough for complex agile projects.
 This is especially true for highly regulated industries that must prove compliance.
-Due to numerous factors—lack of consistent updating, human error, incomplete data, version control, the need to establish and maintain traceability, etc.—documents simply cannot be relied upon determine whether a need or requirement is fulfilled.
+Due to numerous factors—lack of consistent updating, human error, incomplete data, version control, the need to establish and maintain traceability, etc.—documents simply cannot be relied upon in determining whether a need or requirement is fulfilled.

 Agile product teams working on complex products in highly regulated industries will have much more success using a requirements management software application to streamline the requirements analysis phase of requirements definition and management.
-Modern requirements definition and management solutions, like Jama Connect®, define, establish traceability, manage, and validate complex product requirements automatically, which simplifies not only requirements analysis, but the overall requirements definition and management process.
+Modern requirements definition and management solutions, like Jama Connect®, help define, manage, establish traceability for, and validate complex product requirements automatically, which simplifies not only requirements analysis, but the overall requirements definition and management process.